YinhanHe123/YinhanHe123.github.io/_pages/about.md

 ------
 * Sept.
 2025: Grateful to receive Light Graduate Fellowship.
 I sincerely appreciate Mr.William R. Light, Jr., my advisor Prof.Li and UVa ECE department.
 * Sept.
 2025: Three papers accepted by NeurIPS.
-* August.
+* Aug.
 2025: Two papers accepted by EMNLP.
-* August.
+* Aug.
 2025: One paper accepted as by GenAIRecP workshop in SIGKDD 2025 (<font color="red">Best Paper Award Winner</font>).
 * May.
 2025: One paper accepted by KDD.
 * May.
 2025: One paper accepted by ICML.
 * Mar.
 2025: One paper accepted by TMLR.